Crans-Montana bar fire: death toll could rise, Swiss official warns

 More

-New Year’s Eve: around 40 dead and 115 seriously injured in blaze in Swiss ski resort bar
+Crans-Montana: around 40 dead and 115 seriously injured in blaze in Swiss ski resort bar

 ‘A terrible toll’